1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 To make header bidding possible on your site, you must have the minimum required traffic, an ad server, a wrapper, and the bidder adapters.
 Let us discuss each of them in detail:

 – Minimum Traffic: There is no hard and fast rule for the minimum traffic to run header bidding.
-1 Million page views per month are considered to be ideal, and it varies on the geo of your audience as well.
+One million page views per month are considered ideal, and it also varies on the geography of your audience.

 But wait, the SSPs seek a large amount of traffic.
-Most tier-1 SSPs* wouldn’t want to work with a publisher who cannot provide at least 50 Million monthly ad impressions.
+Most tier-1 SSPs* wouldn’t want to work with a publisher who cannot provide at least 50 million monthly ad impressions.
 Why?
-Working with top publishers is profitable for them (considering the setup & support costs involved).
+Working with top publishers is profitable.

-*SSPs are header bidding partners participating in the header auctions.
+*SSPs are demand partners participating in the header auctions.

 Didn’t we mention “1 million PVs” will be enough to get started with header bidding?
 Yes, we did.
-When you can’t get direct connections to SSPs (have a few million users per mo.), you can use resellers (header bidding providers) to implement header bidding.
-Now that the minimum traffic is sorted out let’s get to the next step.
+When you can’t get direct connections to SSPs (have a few million users per month), you can use resellers (header bidding providers) to implement header bidding.
+Now that the minimum traffic is sorted out, let’s get to the next step.

-– Ad Server: Apparently, the ad server is necessary to serve/deliver ads on your website.
-There’ll be many other activities that’ll take place inside the ad server along with — ad serving.
+– Ad Server: The ad server is necessary to serve/deliver ads on your website.
+Many other activities will take place inside the ad server along with — ad serving.
 For example, monitoring ad delivery and reporting the data related to impressions, clicks, etc. If you don’t have a server, we recommend Google Ad Manager.
 GAM is the most popular free ad server in the market and is quite a platform.

-It saves you from interfering with the main code of your website again and again.
+It saves you from repeatedly interfering with your website’s main code.
 For comparison, you can compare the wrapper with Google Tag Manager.

-You can work on creating your own wrapper via Prebid (open-source header bidding framework), but it’ll require a lot of technical expertise.
-Else, you can also get it from wrapper technology providers (like us), who’ll have all the work done for you so that you don’t have to reinvent the wheel.
+You can work on creating your wrapper via Prebid (open-source header bidding framework), but it’ll require a lot of technical expertise.
+Otherwise, you can also get it from wrapper technology providers (like us), who’ll do all the work for you so that you don’t have to reinvent the wheel.

-The added advantage is you can leverage their exclusive products, SSP connections, and more.
-For instance, when we onboard publishers, we provide them with a suite of products (not just header bidding wrapper), SSP connections, Google Ad Exchange (the largest ad exchange), managed services, etc.
+The added advantage is leveraging their exclusive products, SSPs, and more.
+For instance, when we onboard publishers, we provide them with a suite of products (not just header bidding wrapper), SSPs, Google Ad Exchange (the largest ad exchange), managed services, etc.

-– Bidder Adapters: As we mentioned earlier, the wrapper receives the bids from SSPs.
+– Bidder Adapters: As mentioned earlier, the wrapper receives the bids from SSPs.
 The bids come through the adapters.
-The adapters will be provided by the respective SSPs you want to work with.
-Say if you want to work with OpenX, then you have to integrate the OpenX adapter into your wrapper.
+The respective SSPs you want to work with will provide the adapters.
+If you want to work with OpenX, you must integrate the OpenX adapter into your wrapper.
 SSPs and header bidding wrappers communicate via the adapters.

 Again, you can do it yourself.
 Or get a managed header bidding provider who offers the SSP connections — out of the box.